 Often, for women seeking hormone replacement therapy, the best move is to take the lowest effective dose for the least amount of time possible.
 This can reduce the long-term effects as well as the risks and dangers of taking hormone therapy for too long.

 Naturally, your best bet when it comes to mitigating unwanted side effects of hormone replacement is to consult your primary physician.
-They may even suggest alternatives to hormone therapy or have preferred products.
+They may even suggest alternatives such as hormone pellet therapy or have preferred products.
 Plus, they’ll be more aligned with your medical history and will know which products are worth pursuing and which might cause an adverse reaction in your body.
 Your physician will likely recommend that you are reevaluated every three-to-six months to determine whether you need to continue taking hormone medications.

 If you’re interested in hormone therapy and are ready to take more control of your menopausal period, your first task is to do research.
-Look at the benefits, investigate the risks, and check-in with a friend or family member who has undergone hormone replacement therapy.
+Look at the benefits, investigate the risks, and check in with a friend or family member who has undergone hormone replacement therapy.
 Once you’ve done that, it’s time to consult your physician.
 Be prepared to ask a lot of questions and receive a lot of information.
 If you’ve then decided this is right for you, you can take the next steps to begin your treatment.